Founder of Philadelphia cheesesteak shop Tony Luke's, son sentenced for tax fraud

 "For a decade, these successful restaurateurs boldly cooked the books, cheating the government and honest taxpayers alike," said U.S. Attorney Romero.
 "As this investigation and prosecution show, tax fraud is a crime with some pretty high stakes, with violators held fully accountable."

-A judge is still deciding if the two can serve their sentences at separate times, which they say would allow them to keep their flagship cheesesteak shop along East Oregon Avenue in South Philadelphia open.
+A judge is still deciding if the two can serve their sentences at separate times, which they say would allow them to keep their flagship cheesesteak shop open along East Oregon Avenue in South Philadelphia.

 In addition to the terms of imprisonment, U.S. District Judge Gerald A. McHugh ordered both defendants to serve three years of supervised release.